xp44mm/Notebook/Compilers/Finite Automata.md

 An NFA *accepts* input string x if and only if there is some path in the transition graph from the start state to one of the accepting states, such that the symbols along the path spell out x.
 Note that ε labels along the path are effectively ignored, since the empty string does not contribute to the string constructed along the path.

-**Example 3.16:** The string aabb is accepted by the NFA of Fig. 3.24.
-The path labeled by aabb from state 0 to state 3 demonstrating this fact is:
+**Example 3.16:** The string `aabb` is accepted by the NFA of Fig. 3.24.
+The path labeled by `aabb` from state 0 to state 3 demonstrating this fact is:

 ```
-graph LR
 0--a-->0--a-->1--b-->2--b-->3
 ```